Sebastian Ofner: 2023: Major fourth round, Austrian No. 1, top 50, Masters debut and first win

 In the first three months of the season Ofner reached three Challenger Tour finals in Tenerife, Antalya and in Zadar.

 He qualified for his first ATP tournament for the season in Estoril where he lost in the first round to Dominic Thiem.

 Ranked No. 118, he qualified for the main draw of the 2023 French Open for a second consecutive year and defeated Maxime Cressy for his first win at this Major.
 Next he defeated 24th seed Sebastian Korda to reach the third round for a second time at a Major.
 He went one step further and defeated Fabio Fognini to reach the fourth round of a Major for the first time in his career.
 He lost to Stefanos Tsitsipas in straight sets.
-As a result he made his top 100 debut at world No. 81 and became the Austrian No. 1 player on 12 June 2023.
+As a result, he made his top 100 debut at world No. 81 and became the Austrian No. 1 player on 12 June 2023.
 He further reached the top 70 following a Challenger final showing at the 2023 Ilkley Trophy where he lost to Jason Kubler.

 As a result of his run he received a wildcard for the 2023 Wimbledon Championships, where he had made the third round previously in 2017.
 He reached a new career-high ranking of No. 52 on 24 July 2023.
 He also made the second round at the last Major, the US Open.

 At the 2023 Astana Open, he reached the semifinals defeating third seed Alexander Bublik and this time compatriot Dominic Thiem.
-As a result he moved into the top 50 in the rankings on 2 October 2023.
+As a result, he moved into the top 50 in the rankings on 2 October 2023.
 He lost to sixth seed and eventual champion Adrian Mannarino.

 Ofner made his Masters debut at the 2023 Rolex Shanghai Masters where he reached the second round for his first win over Juan Pablo Varillas.
 He received a wildcard for the 2023 Erste Bank Open.

 He finished the year ranked No. 43 in the world.

-2024-2025: Top 40, Australian Open debuts, Maiden ATP final, hiatus
+2024-2025: Top 40, Australian, Olympics debuts, ATP final

 Ofner reached the semifinals in Hong Kong defeating Mackenzie McDonald, fifth seed Jan-Lennard Struff and Roberto Bautista Agut.
 He lost to Emil Ruusuvuori in three sets.
 As a result, he reached the top 40 on 8 January 2024.

 He made his debut at the 2024 Australian Open where he lost to Thanasi Kokkinakis in a tight five setter with a fifth set tiebreak.

 He reached his maiden final at the 2024 Mallorca Championships, which he lost to Alejandro Tabilo.

 Performance timeline

-Current through the 2025 US Open.
+Current through the 2025 Rolex Shanghai Masters.